 Funds provided by the Connecticut General Assembly are awarded to Connecticut residents attending the university who demonstrate financial need.
 Students and their families are encouraged to contact the state representative(s) from their district and urge them to continue supporting financial aid programs.

-Connecticut students who have finished in the top 20 percent of their high school class or who have scored 1800 or higher on their combined Scholastic Aptitude Test (SAT) scores and demonstrate financial need may be eligible for the Capitol Scholarship.
-Students must obtain an application from their high school guidance office or at www.ctdhe.org.
-Eligible students may receive up to $2,000.
-University Grant-in-Aid
+Connecticut students who have finished in the top 20 percent of their junior year high school class, or college undergraduates who ranked in the top 20th percentile of their senior year class and/or have scored 1800 or higher on their combined Scholastic Aptitude Test (SAT) scores or an ACT of 27 or higher, that are enrolled at least half-time in their first undergraduate program, and who have an Estimated Family Contribution (EFC), as calculated by the FAFSA, equal to or below the eligible cutoff determined by the Connecticut Office of Higher Education, may be eligible for this award.
+Students should contact their high school guidance office or www.ctdhe.org for more information.
+Eligible students may receive up to $4,500.

 The University grant-in-aid is awarded on the basis of need.